zhaofeng-shu33/blockly-mbed/README.md

 Still, for developing and debugging, google [closure-library](https://github.com/google/closure-library)(v20171203) is needed but "blockly-master" branch is no longer needed.

+First, download a specified version [closure-library](https://github.com/google/closure-library/archive/v20171203.zip) and unzip it to the same directory with `blockly-mbed`.
+That is:

+-- root
+---- blockly-mbed
+---- closure-library
+------closure
+...

+Then open `index_debug.html` and you are done.
 ## Release Build

 We can compress the files in blocks/*, generators/* and use blockly_compressed.js.